1st arrondissement of Lyon: History

 Les pentes (the slopes Croix-Rousse, which were situated in the Franc-Lyonnais, are integrated to the city of Lyon since 1512, when Louis XII decided to build a fortification on the top of the hill Saint-Sébastien (name of Croix-Rousse in the Middle Ages) to defend the city.

 The arrondissement was created 24 March 1852 (also the date of the creation of the 5 first arrondissements).

+A street sign in the 1st arrondissement.

 Geography

 Area and demographics

 Located in the centre of the presqu'île, the 1st arrondissement is the smallest of all the arrondissements de Lyon.
 Around the place des Terreaux, bars and pubs across the street make the 1st arrondissement one of the more animated the night and days.